KyloRen929/kyloren929.github.io/README.txt

 ashCoin is a cryptocurrency with which I'm testing my JS Blockchain.

 Currently it is only working on the client side and it is not saving any data.
-There is an AJAX implementation planned so it can save progress server side.
+There is an AJAX implementation planned so progress can be saved server side.